MESD/SettingsBundle/Resources/doc/index.md

 > only load the first definition file it locates.

-Each `setting` has five descriptors:
+Each `SettingNode` has five descriptors:

 * **Name**: The setting *key* and how you'll lookup the setting.
 * **Description**: A terse explanation of the setting [optional].